TheWover/donut/docs/2019-5-9-Introducing-Donut.md

 4. The intermediate .NET Assembly loads your .NET Assembly from memory inside the subprocess.
 5. The main entry point of your Assembly is invoked along with your command-line arguments.

 The result is that execute-assembly *does* allow you to inject your .NET Assembly into a remote process.
 However, it does not let you inject into a running process or specify how that injection occurs.
 It is only modular in *what* you can run, not *how* you can run it.
-The most that you can do is to specify what exceutable is run for your sacrificial subprocess by changing the *spawnto* variable in your Malleable C2 Profile. execute-assembly also has a hidden size limitation of 1 MB for your payloads, which limits your flexibility in designing post-exploitation tools.
+The most that you can do is to specify what executable is run for your sacrificial subprocess by changing the *spawnto* variable in your Malleable C2 Profile. execute-assembly also has a hidden size limitation of 1 MB for your payloads, which limits your flexibility in designing post-exploitation tools.

 ## Moving Forward